 Just one serving of pistachios can make a big difference for your aching stomach.
 And there’s more good news – one serving is 47 nuts, a larger serving size than any other type of nut, which clocks in at only 158 calories and contains more fiber than half a cup of spinach.
 That fiber, along with pistachios’ unsaturated fat keeps your digestive system running smoothly.
 The healthy fats also help to lower cholesterol levels. (source)

 This bar can be dehydrator-free if you want it too.
 Which is a great option to have.
 If you decide not to dehydrate it, make sure to keep them stored in the fridge or freezer.
 I hope you enjoy this treat, Blessings.

 Add dates and lemon extract.
 Mix until the batter starts rolling into a ball in the machine.

-- Line the baking pan with plastic wrap (for the ease of removing later) and press the batter into it, firmly and evenly.
-Freeze for 4+ hours.
+Line a 8 x 8″ baking pan with plastic wrap (for the ease of removing later) and press the batter into it, firmly and evenly.

 Remove from the pan and cut into desired shapes.
 Wrap individually and store in the fridge for 1 week or freezer for 1-2 months.

 Option – you can dehydrate these as well.
 Place them on a mesh sheet that comes with the dehydrator and dry at 145 degrees (F) for 1 hour, then reduce to 115 degrees for 6+ hours.
 Pull them out at the dryness that you want.

 The Institute of Culinary Ingredients™

 Dates are an amazing ingredient for raw food recipes, click (here) to read why.